tombetthauser/thinkpad-club/README.md

 <img src="https://mybrick.com.au/images/45345.jpeg" style="width: 450px">

 ## Lego Spike Robotics (Prime)
-These are a little pricey but 100% worth the money.
-They all come with dozens of free projects that you can do through an app that you should be able to run on any Windows machine including a ThinkPad that will incrementally teach coding starting with visual code blocks and building up to real-world python code.
-Definitely just get **the Prime kit** since it's the only one you can code with python on.
+This can get picked up later after going through the Scratch, Python, HTML / CSS / JavaScript basics linked below.
+They're a little pricey but 100% worth the money.
+Lego provides tons of projects and tutorials that take kids from visual block coding through to python.
+The Prime kit is the only one you can code with python on. **Make sure to get the Prime kit! ⚠️**
 > - [spike prime set direct from lego](https://www.lego.com/en-us/product/lego-education-spike-prime-set-45678)
 > - [spike curriculum portal](https://spike.legoeducation.com/)